Questions & Answers

 Check the equipment for visible signs of damage or faults

-Implement a system of periodical testing of the equipment
+Implement a system of random testing of the equipment

 the project sponsor.